 Another essential thing to know is the reason for the leaking.
 The water flow to the showerhead is from the faucets from the walls below the showerhead.
 The water pressure comes from the tub faucet to the showerhead using the diverter valve.
 When you notice a leakage, it is because of an issue on the showerhead or other shower features.

 Does the showerhead leak when you turn off the shower faucet?
-It could be an issue with the shower faucet or showerhead.
+It could be an issue with the shower head and faucet set.
 There could be an issue if your showerhead drips when the faucet is shut off and then stops completely.
 It could be an issue with the showerhead only.
 In the case of an older house, you might not have a separate bathroom tub or shower water; you will need to shut off the entire water system.
 That is the reason you need Fixed Today Plumbing Sydney to handle all your plumbing problems.

 Some of the effective ways to fix a leaking shower head: